pkolaczk/fclones/README.md

   - `JSON`

 ## Usage
-Find duplicate files in the current directory, without descending into subdirectories:
+Find duplicate files in the current directory, without descending into subdirectories (in Unix-like shells with globbing support):

     fclones *

+Find duplicate files in the current directory, without descending into subdirectories (portable):

+    fclones . -R --depth 1

-Find common files in two directories, without descending into subdirectories:
+Find common files in two directories, without descending into subdirectories (in Unix-like shells with globbing support):

     fclones dir1/* dir2/*

+Find common files in two directories, without descending into subdirectories (portable):

+    fclones dir1 dir2 -R --depth 1

 Find duplicate files in the current directory, including subdirectories: